 - TTP limits the pool of known facecodes per person used for suggestion matching.
 The reasons for this are as follows;

 - The smaller the set of known templates for face comparison, the faster the suggestion processing can run.

 - The image types in a photo library can include a wide combination of old photo scans, poor quality JPEGs, email attachments, social media images, and high-resolution images.
 When you add profile shots, indoor and outdoor lighting, and many other factors, the quality of individual faces can vary significantly.
 TTP limits the number of faces used for generating suggestions to an initial maximum of 50 per person.
-After the initial 50, another 50 can be added, to a maximum of 100 “favorite faces” per person.
+After the initial 50, another 50 can be added via manual selection, to a maximum of 100 “favorite faces” per person.

 - It’s possible that TTP’s automatic selection of favorite faces results in a handful of poor-quality faces.
 These typically manifest themselves in poor Suggestions.
 To identify and exclude these, we suggest a regular review of favorite faces for tagged People.
 They can easily be toggled on and off by clicking on the star icon on the face thumbnail.

 Photo Curation is Key to Better Tagging

 Deleting faces and images on a regular basis contributes greatly to better face tagging performance and accuracy.
 It’s easy for your image library to balloon with digital photos.
 Regular curation helps manage this and ensures you’re keeping only the photos you want to keep.
 Go through new and old photos regularly with the following thoughts in mind:

 - Check for poor quality faces and poor quality photos – bad focus, lighting, etc. As an example, unless a photo of a tree is super important to you, we recommend you delete it.

 - Remove pics of people you don’t know or have no interest in tagging.
 A suggestion is to try to keep your People pool under 300.
 Most likely people beyond that limit are folks that you rarely see and won’t need to search for in the future.